1871fotc/1871fotc.github.io/docs/headstones/signs.md

 !!! question "Volunteer - share a headstone photo"

     Have you found the location of a Friendly Society Sign?
-[Contact us](../contact.md) with the details.
+[Email us](mailto:president@fotc.au) with the details.

 ![William Wayte Headstone 1-29-8][1-29-8]{ width="32%" }  ![The Eye of Providence 9-16-9][eye-of-providence]{ width="32%" } [![William Thomas Birkbeck 9-16-9][9-16-9]{ width="32%" }](https://trove.nla.gov.au/newspaper/article/186543823)